 Gerry Hanberry, musician and co-host

 Ger Considine, event organiser

 Mickey O'Gorman, poet

 2011 Event Update

-The Galway Kavanagh Day runs for the afternoon of Sun.
-10th July 2011 starting at 2pm and is a free event to the public.Our keynote speaker this year is Galwayman and social entrepreneur, Paul McGinley who will give a Presentation on the theme 'Kavanagh, the popular poet'.
-Also contributing will be writer Fred Johnston and poet and musician Gerry Hanburry.The event promises to have audiences entertained from the opening of the show until the final curtain, with a few giggles over tea during the interval.
-Please see Galway Independent article.
+The Galway Kavanagh Day ran for the afternoon of Sun.
+10th July 2011 starting at 2pm and was a free event to the public.Our keynote speaker that year was Galwayman and social entrepreneur, Paul McGinley who gave a Presentation on the theme 'Kavanagh, the popular Poet'.
+Also contributing was writer Fred Johnston and poet and musician Gerry Hanburry.The event entertained audiences from the opening of the show until the final curtain, with a few giggles over tea during the interval.

-The Kavanagh Day is scheduled to take place this year on Sunday 10th July.
+The Kavanagh Day took place on Sunday 10th July 2011.
 The venue has been confirmed as the Tertiary Hall adjoining the Claddagh Church.
-See Remembering the Rambunctious Bard Press Release.
-More updates shortly
+See Remembering the Rambunctious Bard on the Active Retirement events.

 2010 Post Event and Images